nvdaaddons/AddonTemplate/readme.md

 This package contains a basic template structure for NVDA add-on development, building, distribution and localization.
 For details about NVDA add-on development, please see the [NVDA Add-on Development Guide](https://github.com/nvdaaddons/DevGuide/wiki/NVDA-Add-on-Development-Guide).
-The NVDA addon development/discussion list [is here](https://nvda-addons.groups.io/g/nvda-addons)
+The NVDA add-on development/discussion list [is here](https://nvda-addons.groups.io/g/nvda-addons)

-Copyright (C) 2012-2020 nvda addon team contributors.
+Copyright (C) 2012-2020 NVDA Add-on team contributors.

 This package is distributed under the terms of the GNU General Public License, version 2 or later.
 Please see the file COPYING.txt for further details.

 ## Features

-This template provides the following features you can use to help NVDA add-on development:
+This template provides the following features you can use during NVDA add-on development and packaging:

-* Automatic add-on package creation, with naming and version loaded from a centralized build variables file (buildVars.py).
+* Automatic add-on package creation, with naming and version loaded from a centralized build variables file (buildVars.py) or command-line interface.
+	* See packaging section for details on using command-line switches when packaging add-ons with custom version information.
 * Manifest file creation using a template (manifest.ini.tpl).
 Build variables are replaced on this template.
 See below for add-on manifest specification.
 * Compilation of gettext mo files before distribution, when needed.
 	* To generate a gettext pot file, please run scons pot.
 A **addon-name.pot** file will be created with all gettext messages for your add-on.
 You need to check the buildVars.i18nSources variable to comply with your requirements.